pypa/pipx/docs/contributing.md

 * Update pipx's version in `src/pipx/version.py` to the new version
 * Make sure the changelog is updated
-    * Add new version to head the latest block of changes (instead of "dev").
+    * Put the version of the new release as the header for the latest block of changes (instead of "dev").
     * Make sure all notable changes are listed.
 * Regenerate documentation.